Brother complex: History

-In 1917, Yoshihide Kubo stated in his work Psychoanalysis that Ophelia and Laertes had a "brother-sister complex" relationship.
+In 1917, Yoshihide Kubo stated in his work Psychoanalysis that Ophelia and Laertes (characters from Shakespeare’s Hamlet) had a "brother-sister complex" relationship.
 In his 1932 work Psychological Analysis, Kubo called the relationship between father and daughter by sexual instinct "father–daughter complex" and that between mother and son "mother-son complex".
 He argues that "brother-sister complex" is a transfer of "father-daughter complex" and "mother-son complex".
+However, Kubo’s theories, like much early psychoanalytic thought, were speculative and based on literary interpretation rather than empirical research, and they are not considered scientifically credible today.

-The word "brother complex" is used in the manga work Laughing Clown, which depicts a brother and sister who aim to become violinists, which is included in 's book Labyrinthine Castle released in 1988.
+The word "brother complex" is used in the manga work Laughing Clown, which depicts a brother and sister who aim to become violinists, which is included in Akemi Matsuzaki's book Labyrinthine Castle released in 1988.

 Overview

 The term "brother complex" was originally a slang term for fetishism, but it was generalized by this term because fetishism and complex were related concepts in analytical psychology.
 When the other party is a sister, it is called a "sister complex".

 In general, the brother complex is described as a sister who has "love feelings toward her brother" and "exclusive desire to own."
 For a woman with a brother complex, brothers, combined with sexual aspirations, can become an idealized image and have more influence on her life than her parents.
 For example, choosing a lover or spouse who has something in common or similar to her brothers.
 It may be accompanied by a negative image, and it may be seen as "making the brothers accept her selfishness to the maximum" or "treating the brothers freely and conveniently".
 On the other hand, the strong bond between male brothers is often seen positively as a symbol of masculinity.

 According to psychiatrist Takashi Okada, women in the brother complex can become depressed or unstable when their brother has a lover or when they get married.
 Also, in such a case, she may feel jealous of her brother's partner, or may idealize her brother's partner as an entity that has acquired the love of her brother that she could not obtain.
-The more attached such a woman is to her brother, the more distance she is from her brother's home to balance her mind.
+In order to appease her feelings, a woman in such a situation will, among things, decide to avoid her brother's home, depending on how attached she feels to him.